18F/css-style-guide/css-styleguide.md

 ### Spacing
 - Where possible, limit CSS files’ width to 80 characters.
-	- There will be unavoidable exceptions to this rule—such as URLs, or gradient syntax—which shouldn’t be worried about.
+	- There will be unavoidable exceptions to this rule, such as URLs, or gradient syntax.
+Don’t worry.
 - Use soft-tabs with a two space indent.
 - Put one space after : in property declarations.
 - Put spaces before { in rule declarations.
-- A blank line should be placed between each selector block.
+- Put a blank line between each selector block.
-- Should end with a closing curly brace that is unindented and on a separate line
+- To close a selector block, put an unindented closing curly brace on a separate line.
 - Each declaration should appear on its own line for more accurate error reporting.
-- Selectors should never be indented
+- Do not indent selectors
 ```scss
 // Good
 .rule {